128technology/docs/docs/cc_fips_ssr_security_scope.md

 ## Security Audit

 The SSR provides an audit function to gather a rich set of detailed audit records of all critical security operations.
 Audit records are log entries which include necessary data pertinent to the event, allowing detailed analysis of the audit records.
-These records are protected against unauthorized modification and may be transferred to and audit server for storage and further analysis.
+These records are protected against unauthorized modification and may be transferred to an audit server for storage and further analysis.
 The transfer of the audit records to the audit server is protected by SSH.

 ## Cryptography